opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Calculates the per-element bit-wise conjunction of two arrays or an array and a scalar.

-    :param src1: The first source array or a scalar.
+    :param src1: First source array or a scalar.

-    :param src2: The second source array or a scalar.
+    :param src2: Second source array or a scalar.

-    :param dst: Destination array.
-It will have the same size and type as the input array(s).
+    :param dst: Destination arrayb that has the same size and type as the input array(s).

     :param mask: Optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.

-The function computes the per-element bit-wise logical conjunction:
+The function computes the per-element bit-wise logical conjunction for:

- #.
+ *
-    of two arrays, when ``src1`` and ``src2`` have the same size:
+    Two arrays when ``src1`` and ``src2`` have the same size:

     .. math::

         \texttt{dst} (I) =  \texttt{src1} (I)  \wedge \texttt{src2} (I) \quad \texttt{if mask} (I) \ne0

- #.
+ *
-    an array and a scalar, when ``src2`` is constructed from ``Scalar`` or has the same number of elements as ``src1.channels()``:
+    An array and a scalar when ``src2`` is constructed from ``Scalar`` or has the same number of elements as ``src1.channels()``:

     .. math::

         \texttt{dst} (I) =  \texttt{src1} (I)  \wedge \texttt{src2} \quad \texttt{if mask} (I) \ne0

- #.
+ *
-    or a scalar and an array, when ``src1`` is constructed from ``Scalar`` or has the same number of elements as ``src2.channels()``:
+    A scalar and an array when ``src1`` is constructed from ``Scalar`` or has the same number of elements as ``src2.channels()``:

     .. math::

         \texttt{dst} (I) =  \texttt{src1}  \wedge \texttt{src2} (I) \quad \texttt{if mask} (I) \ne0

 In case of floating-point arrays, their machine-specific bit representations (usually IEEE754-compliant) are used for the operation.
 In case of multi-channel arrays, each channel is processed independently.
-In the 2nd and 3rd cases above, the scalar is first converted to the array type.
+In the second and third cases above, the scalar is first converted to the array type.